Richard-YAN/getandcleandata/README.md

 After a while, tidy.txt file would be generated in the current working folder.
 It should be the same as tidy.txt file in the current repository.

+### What does the run_analysis.R script do?
+0. At the beginning of the script, it described the project task and the necessery preparations.
+Here are the preparation steps:
+    1. User needs to download the raw data from the given URL
+    2. Unzip the file just downloaded, will create a folder named as : UCI HAR Dataset
+    3. Step into folder "UCI HAR Dataset"
+    4. The set current folder as working folder.

+1. Reading files into memory

+    1.1.
+Reading data package information
+    1.2.
+Reading testing data
+      1.2.1.
+Assign column name to x_test data
+    1.3.
+Reading training data
+      1.3.1.
+Assign column name to x_train
+2. Merging training and testing data and create one data set 2.1.
+Bind corresponding subject ID to it's feature data 2.2.
+Merge testing and training data together, and sort it by subject_id 2.2.1. load package dplyr, because we need arrange() to sort data

+Now we have one merged data set:
+. x
+. y
+. body_acc_x
+. body_acc_y
+. body_acc_z
+. body_gyro_x
+. body_gyro_y
+. body_gyro_z
+. total_acc_x
+. total_acc_y
+. total_acc_z